TCTM02220 - Entitlement: CTC entitlement

 The Child Tax Credit (Amendment) Regulations 2006 Regulation 4

-Definition of disabled child or qualifying young person
+Definition of disabled child or disabled qualifying young person

 The Child Tax Credits Regulations 2002, Regulation 8(2)

-- Ceased to be registered or certified blind within the 28 weeks before the date of claim.
+• Ceased to be certified blind or severely sight impaired or blind by a consultant ophthalmologist within the 28 weeks before the date of claim

-Definition of severely disabled child or qualifying young person
+Definition of severely disabled child or disabled qualifying young person

 The Child Tax Credits Regulations 2002, Regulation 8(3)

-- Disability Living Allowance care component at the highest rate is payable in respect of them (or would be so payable but for suspension or hospitalisation)
+• The care component of Disability Living Allowance is payable at the highest rate in respect of them, or would be payable but for suspension or hospitalisation

 Note: Throughout this manual the term “qualifying young person” may be abbreviated to “young person”.